Exclusive: Italy judge seeks trial for BT Italy, former executives in fraud case

 Of 23 individuals originally accused, a former manager of BT Italy has already been sentenced to one year’s imprisonment in a fast-track trial, while the former CEO of the business died last year.

+Luis Alvarez, former chief executive of BT Global Services, was therefore acquitted by statute of limitations because the charge against him referred to 2013

-Among the defendants the judge sent to trial are Luis Alvarez and Richard Cameron, respectively former chief executive and former chief financial officer of BT Global Services, and Corrado Sciolla, formerly BT’s head of continental Europe.
+Among the defendants the judge sent to trial are Richard Cameron, former chief financial officer of BT Global Services, and Corrado Sciolla, formerly BT’s head of continental Europe.
 They are alleged to have been complicit in false accounting.

 Roberto Pisano, a lawyer for Cameron told Reuters: “Mr Cameron is extremely disappointed that the case against him is proceeding.
 He is in no doubt that he acted properly and we are very confident that at trial he will be cleared of any allegation of wrongdoing.”